Meat alternative: Environmental

 Besides ethical and health motivations, developing better meat alternatives has the potential to reduce the environmental impact of meat production, an important concern given that the global demand for meat products is predicted to increase by 15 percent by 2031.
 Research on meats and no-meat substitutes suggests that no-meat products can offer substantial benefits over the production of beef, and to a lesser extent pork and chicken, in terms of greenhouse gas production, water and land use.

 A 2022 report from the Boston Consulting Group found that investment in improving and scaling up the production of meat and dairy alternatives leads to big greenhouse gas reductions compared with other investments.

 According to The Good Food Institute, improving efficiency of the Western diet is crucial for achieving sustainability.
 As the global population grows, the way land is used will be reconsidered.
 33% of the habitable land on Earth is used to support animals.
 Of all the land used for agriculture, 77% is used on animal agriculture even though this sector only supplies 17% of the total food supply.
 Plant-based meat can use a potential 47–99% less land than conventional meat does, freeing up more opportunities for production.
 Of the total water used in global agriculture, 33% goes to animal agriculture while it could be used for drinking water or other growing purposes under a different strategy.
 Plant-based meat uses 72–99% less water than conventional meat production.

 Pollution is the next largest contribution to wasted water.
 Pesticides used in animal feed production as well as waste runoff into reservoirs can cause ecological damage and even human illness as well as taking water directly out of the usable supply.
 Animal agriculture is the main contributor to the food sector greenhouse gas emissions.
 Production of plant-based meat alternatives emits 30–90% less than conventional meat production.
-While also contributing less to this total pollution, much of the land being used for animal feed could be used to mitigate the negative effects we’ve already had on the planet through carbon recycling, soil conservation, and renewable energy production.
+While also contributing less to this total pollution, much of the land being used for animal feed could be used to mitigate the negative effects we've already had on the planet through carbon recycling, soil conservation, and renewable energy production.
 In addition to the ecological harm caused by the current industry, excess antibiotics given to animals cause resistant microbes that may render some of the life-saving drugs used in human medicine useless.
 Plant-based meat requires no antibiotics and would greatly reduce microbe antibiotic resistance.

+A 2023 study published in Nature Communications found that replacing just half of the beef, chicken, dairy and pork products consumed by the global population with plant-based alternatives could reduce the amount of land used by agriculture by almost a third, bring deforestation for agriculture nearly to a halt, help restore biodiversity through rewilding the land and reduce GHG emissions from agriculture by 31% in 2050, paving a clearer path to achieving both climate and biodiversity goals.
+The switch to plant-based protein is reported to deliver the biggest climate-heating emission cuts per investment dollar of all industrial sectors.